 As many now know, I am a part of the personal medicine revolution and I am on a diet and supplements based on my genetics.
-Learning about genetic mutations (single nucleotide polymorphisms or "snps") sometime requires reading QUANTITATIVE Research, the kind based on the null hypothesis or the chances of something occurring.
+Learning about genetic mutations (single nucleotide polymorphisms or "SNPs") sometimes requires reading QUANTITATIVE Research, the kind based on the null hypothesis or the chances of something occurring.

 This kind of research worked great during the Enlightenment.
 Men, mostly, could cut up part of nature, say a frog, and find out what literally made the creature tick.
 This is basic objectification of nature and I find it pretty offensive even if it has brought us wonderful inventions out of these "scientific" findings.